Racism in France: Racism against Algerians

-This difference was not applicable to Algerians who had the right to establish in (metropolitan) France: those Algerians had the same rights as French citizens, Algerian law has never been applicable in France.
+This difference did not apply to Algerians who had the right to establish in (metropolitan) France: those Algerians had the same rights as French citizens, and Algerian law has never been applicable in France.

 Migratory fluxes from Algeria to the metropolis began to be regulated.
-Algerian migrants had to present work contracts, proof of savings, health certificates and identity cards with pictures.
+Algerian migrants had to present work contracts, proof of savings, health certificates, and identity cards with pictures.
 Most of these migrants were young men looking for work.
-Many Algerian authorities, entrepreneurs and colonists began to fear the draining of the Algerian labor force in the colony and began to criticize this strong migratory current.
-In France, public powers searched to assist and protect its “Muslim subjects” by inaugurating the Great Mosque of Paris in 1926, constructing the French Muslim hospital in 1935 and constructing the Muslim cemetery in 1937.
-These initiatives were thought to be masking certain desires to control and keep a close eye on the immigrated community.
+Many Algerian authorities, entrepreneurs, and colonists began to fear the draining of the Algerian labor force in the colony and began to criticize this strong migratory current.
+In France, public powers searched to assist and protect its "Muslim subjects" by inaugurating the Great Mosque of Paris in 1926, constructing the French Muslim hospital in 1935, and constructing the Muslim cemetery in 1937.
+These initiatives were thought to be masking certain desires to control and keep a close eye on the immigrant community.
 In 1925, the Service of North African Indigenous Affairs (SAINA) was created to satisfy these objectives.
-The SAINA led to the development of nationalist and anti colonial ideals within the Algerian community.
+The SAINA led to the development of nationalist and anti-colonial ideals within the Algerian community.
 In June 1926, Messali Hadj founded the North African Star in Paris.
 These militants criticized the colonial system and called for the independence of Algeria and all other Maghreb countries (Morocco and Tunisia).
 The Popular Front put an end to the North African Star in January 1937.
-The Star reappeared on May 11 under the name of the Party of the Algerian People which was later prohibited in September 1939.
+The Star reappeared on 11 May under the name of the Party of the Algerian People which was later prohibited in September 1939.